Plan your event

 - Quality medical services including Strathcona Community Hospital, Strathcona County Health Centre and a variety of medicentres, doctor offices and physiotherapy clinics

 - A strong local business community and with great shopping and a wide variety of restaurants.
-Check out the Strathcona County Visitor's Guide for details.
+Check out the Strathcona County Activity and Travel Guide for details.

 - Exciting recreation fun to compliment major tournaments and events.

 - Sherwood Park is the largest hamlet in Strathcona County with over 65,0000 (two-thirds) of residents living in this community.